Skip to content

 Cloning Into A Custom Folder

-git clone will by default create a new folder being the same name as the repository and download all of the files into it.
+git clone will by default create a new folder being the same name as the repository and download all the files into it.
 You can clone into a custom folder instead.

 E.g., If you wanted to use the folder example-1